Loqueesha

-Loqueesha is a 2019 independent American comedy film written, produced, directed by, and starring indie comedian Jeremy Saville.
+Loqueesha is a 2019 American independent comedy film written, produced, directed by, and starring indie comedian Jeremy Saville.
 The film tells the story of Joe, a middle-aged, divorced, white bartender who becomes a nationally syndicated radio host by impersonating a black woman.

 The film attempted to cover many topics including racism, unemployment, income inequality, suicide, and African American tropes.
 The film's trailer was released on YouTube on May 11, 2019, prompting a backlash on social media for the film's perceived racism.
 Other reviewers considered the trailer to simply be a form of shock humor, used as a form of viral marketing.
-The film had a limited release in theaters on July 12, 2019, and was panned by critics and audiences, alike, and currently has a 0% rating on Rotten Tomatoes.
+The film had a limited release in theaters on July 12, 2019, and was panned by critics, and has a 0% rating on Rotten Tomatoes.
 It has since appeared on several lists of the worst films ever made.

-Summary
+Synopsis

 After giving advice to a woman struggling with relationship problems, Joe is encouraged to audition for a local radio time slot.
 Joe hesitates to apply, but auditions in order to afford to send his son to a private gifted school.
 After getting rejected by the station, he resubmits an audition recording as Loqueesha, a no-nonsense sassy black woman, and becomes a national success.